SAP-samples/kyma-runtime-extension-samples/sentiment-analysis/README.md

 ## Components

-- [SAP Commerce Cloud configuration](commerce-impex) - Impex files to configure the Integration API, webhook, exposed and consumed destinations and OAuth2 credentials for SAP Commerce.
+- [SAP Commerce Cloud configuration](commerce-impex) - Impex files to configure the Integration API, webhook, exposed and consumed destinations and OAuth2 credentials for SAP Commerce Cloud.

 - [Content moderation service](services/content-moderation) - Microservice to provide an indication if the text content is appropriate for publication on the storefront website.

 ### Functions

-- [Customer Review Webhook Handler](lambdas/customer-review-webhook) - Handler function for the outbound webhook configured in SAP Commerce.
+- [Customer Review Webhook Handler](lambdas/customer-review-webhook) - Handler function for the outbound webhook configured in SAP Commerce Cloud.
 It creates an internal CloudEvent to trigger downstream processing.

 - [Text Analysis Function](lambdas/text-analysis) - Function that analyzes text input and provides an indication of positive or negative sentiment.